arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     **NOTE:**

-    You may need to wait for a couple of minutes while the virtual machine services start before continuing
+    You may need to wait for a minute while the virtual machine services start before continuing

     ---